trialandsuccess/TypeDAL/docs/1_getting_started.md

 You can also use `as_dict` or `as_ordered_dict` to return dictionaries instead of tuples.

 Most of the time, you probably don't want to write raw queries.
 For that, you'll need to define some tables!
-Head to [page 2](./2_defining_tables.md) to learn how.
+Head to [2.
+Defining Tables](./2_defining_tables.md) to learn how.